catalystdevelopment/catalyst-cli/README.md

 The CMake build system will, by default, create optimized *native* builds for your particular system type when you build the software.
 Using this method, the binaries created provide a better experience and all together faster performance.

 However, if you wish to create *portable* binaries that can be shared between systems, specify `-DARCH=default` in your CMake arguments during the build process.
 Note that *portable* binaries will have a noticable difference in performance than *native* binaries.
-For this reason, it is always best to build for your particuar system if possible.
+For this reason, it is always best to build for your particular system if possible.

 #### Linux